derlinkshaender/tres/README.md

 Is a work in progress (read _'terrible mess'_ <g>) at the moment.
 One of the design considerations was to stay as self-contained as possible and use only stuff from the Go standard lib, if possible.
-I also wanted to keep everything in one file so people who are not fill-time developers don't habe to wrap their head around a dozen source files.
+I also wanted to keep everything in one file so people who are not full-time developers don't have to wrap their head around a dozen source files.
 After all, it's less than 1 kLOC!
 Now that the functionality looks right, I'll start to refactor. `go vet` and `golint` are quite satisfied at the moment.
 Primary purpose was to have a command line search tool for Trello for a personal project and to get rid of _"could you please make an Excel sheet out of these Trello cards"_ requests at work.